-On the 1st November 2015, Thurles RFC celebrated 90 years of rugby in the town.
+On the 1st November 2020, Thurles RFC will celebrate 95 years of rugby in the town.

 Munster Provincial Cup success eventually came in in 1993 when the club following on from winning the Munster Junior Clubs Challenge Cup.
 Thurles RFC qualified to play in the Munster Senior Cup where they created history by being the first Junior Club to beat a Senior Team (UCC) in the competition.

 In the noughties the fortunes of the Junior 1 team faltered and when recessionary times arrived the team was decimated with emigration and the team dropped from the Munster Junior League 1st Division for the first time in its history.
 Thurles RFC has recognised as early as the 1970s that youth development was the only way forward with the Late George Hyland to the fore-front coordinating the youths for years.
 This policy is still paying off with the youths that George encouraged now a main part of the club coaching setup.